Reading Navigation

 Transcranial magnetic stimulation (TMS)

-TMS uses magnetic fields to stimulate mood-related brain regions.
+TMS uses magnetic fields18 to stimulate mood-related brain regions.
 It is non-invasive, does not require anaesthesia, and avoids the dissociation linked to ketamine.
 The main limitation is that response rates are typically lower compared to ketamine or ECT.
-Researchers are now exploring whether pairing TMS with ketamine might extend the antidepressant effect.
+Researchers are now exploring18 whether pairing TMS with ketamine might extend the antidepressant effect.

 Vagus nerve stimulation (VNS)